japila-books/spark-sql-internals/docs/logical-operators/InMemoryRelation.md

 `withOutput`...FIXME

-NOTE: `withOutput` is used exclusively when `CacheManager` is requested to spark-sql-CacheManager.md#useCachedData[replace logical query segments with cached query plans].
+`withOutput` is used exclusively when `CacheManager` is requested to [replace logical query segments with cached query plans](../CacheManager.md#useCachedData).

 === [[newInstance]] `newInstance` Method